nuxt/docs/en/guide/configuration.md

 ### css

-This option lets you define the CSS files/modules/libraries you want to set as globals (included in every page).
+This option lets you define the CSS files, modules, and libraries you want to include globally (on every page).

 [Documentation about `css` integration](/api/configuration-css)

 ### dev

-This option lets you define the `development` or `production` mode of Nuxt.js
+This option lets you define the `development` or `production` mode of Nuxt.js (important when you use Nuxt.js programatically)

 [Documentation about `dev` integration](/api/configuration-dev)

 ### env

-This option lets you define environment variables available to both the client and the server.
+This option lets you define environment variables that available to both the client and the server.

 [Documentation about `env` integration](/api/configuration-env)

 ### generate

-This option lets you define parameters values for every dynamic route in your application that will be transformed into HTML files by Nuxt.js.
+This option lets you set up parameter values for every dynamic route in your application that will be transformed into HTML files by Nuxt.js.

 [Documentation about generate integration](/api/configuration-generate)